llikethat/ComfyUI-SAM3DBody2abc/README.md

 ### FBX Skeleton
 - Creates **single file** with animated armature
-- SMPL joint hierarchy (24 joints)
+- MHR (Momentum Human Rig) joint hierarchy (127 joints)
+- Animated empties with reference armature using constraints
 - Can be retargeted to other characters in Blender/Maya
 - Requires Blender for export